cjackie/Micromouse_2016_Docs/overview.md

 * Use as many digital components as possible, to eliminate design concerns on analog
 * Make it easy to develop
 * Use mixed C/C++
+* Use FreeRTOS for task managing and resource management

 To observe the ideas above, the micromouse features: